Baaaaam/cyclus.github.com/source/arche/cmake.rst

 Building Modules with CMake
 ===========================

-If you haven't follow the initial example in :ref:`hello_world`, you should get the `Cycstub repo <https://github.com/cyclus/cycstub>`_ by either `cloning the repository <https://github.com/cyclus/cycstub.git>`_ or by `downloading the zip file <https://github.com/cyclus/cycstub/archive/develop.zip>`_ (see :ref:`hello_world` for further instructions).
+If you haven't follow the initial example in in :ref:`hello_world_cpp`, you should get the `Cycstub repo <https://github.com/cyclus/cycstub>`_ by either `cloning the repository <https://github.com/cyclus/cycstub.git>`_ or by `downloading the zip file <https://github.com/cyclus/cycstub/archive/develop.zip>`_ (see :ref:`hello_world_cpp for further instructions).

 The Cycstub repo provides a number of critical tools for building your own
 module: